 Argument Against: You wouldn’t be in this position if someone didn’t think you could do it.
 List your qualifications and achievements.
 Preparation is a good thing.

 You’ll notice that any ‘For’ argument created would not be factual and is just your inner critic.

 There is no guaranteed way to combat Imposter Syndrome, so pick and choose different techniques that work for you.
 Whilst you may never stop having the thoughts, you can control how you handle them.

 We at Salt, a global digital recruitment agency, surveyed our global audiences to find out their experiences in the workplace for our Women in the Workplace report and Imposter Syndrome and its effect is discussed in detail.
-Look out for our report’s release soon!
+Check out the full report here!